 “It’s not clear yet what are the benefits of it, other than people love it because it’s something outside of work,” said Eduardo Salas, an organizational psychology professor at Rice University in Houston.
 “But when they go back, the same conditions are there, so the long-term effects of team building are unknown.”

-“It really didn’t improve their performance,” said Wendy Bedwell, an assistant professor of organizational psychology at the University of South Florida.
+While team-building facilitators for ropes courses and the like have proliferated over the years and business was brisk, the old-school outings rarely hit the mark and improve performance, said Wendy Bedwell, an assistant professor of organizational psychology at the University of South Florida.